felixbusch1/linear-system/README.md

 # 4x +3y -4z = -1
 # 1x +5y + 6z = -5

+The output is numerated like this: x1, x2..., xn
+So in this example x1 = x, x2 = y and x3 = z

 3) Run the script with
 ```bash
 python solve.py